 Important: This blog is not a user’s guide.

 There are a lot of stories to tell, but we at PoL also have responsibilities here in ‘base’ London.
-We hope to post at least once a fortnight.
-Sometimes this will be just a few photos, or a few words, other times we will have gotten the chance to delve a little deeper into a story.
+We hope to post at least once a month.
+Sometimes this will be just a few photos, or a few words, other times we will have the chance to delve a little deeper into a story.

 It’s an incredible history – best of all, it’s ongoing.
 We hope you enjoy reading the posts, please remember this blog does not claim to be a user’s guide, and if there’s anything you know that we don’t, please do get in touch.